pkqxdd/medacognitive/docs/README.rst

 ===============

 :attributes:
-  :id: int, ID of the medicine
+  :rxcui: int, ID of the medicine
+  :patient_id: int, ID of the patient
   :name: str, Name of the medicine
   :num_left: int, Number of doses left
   :dosage: str, dosage
   :last_taken_time: Datetime object, last time a patient took a medicine
   :next_take_time: Datetime object, next time a patient take a medicine
   :taken: boolean, if the patient took the medicine at last_time_taken

 :methods:
   :to_string:
     :input: None